 Nancy retired as a Church of Scotland minister in 2012, but is still working.
 She joined the MiP Board in 2020.

-Being a member of the Board of Music in Peebles gives the opportunity to shape the future of the organisation and to influence the programming of future seasons.
+Being a member of the Board of Music in Peebles offers the opportunity to shape the future of the organisation and to influence the programming of future seasons.

-We are always eager to hear from anyone who wishes to get involved, so if you would like to join us in contributing to the cultural life of the Burgh, please contact the President (details on the Contact page), or speak to any member of the current Board.
+We are always eager to hear from anyone who would like to get involved.
+So if you would like to join us in contributing to the cultural life of the Burgh, please contact the President (details on the Contact page), or speak to any member of the current Board.